What Is Customer Journey Mapping?

 How to Create a Customer Journey Map

-Go out and talk to your customers.
-Your user journey map must represent the behaviours and thoughts of your target market.
+1. Build a User Persona.
+Your user journey map represents the behaviours and thoughts of your target market.